YitingQu/meme-evolution/README.md

 # On the Evolution of (Hateful) Memes by Means of Multimodal Contrastive Learning

-This repository is a pytorch implementation of this paper (see https://arxiv.org/abs/2212.06573) accepted by IEEE S&P 2023.
+This repository is a pytorch implementation of this [paper](https://arxiv.org/abs/2212.06573) accepted by IEEE S&P 2023.

 ![regularity](assets/regularity.png)